 This article has been updated and improved.
 It was originally published in October 2013.

-When we think of the ocean, we are usually thinking of the gentle waves, salty air and blue appearance that go along with it.
-This is quite literally only the surface though, of this vast seemingly other world of the ocean.
+When we think of the ocean, we usually think of the gentle waves, salty air and blue appearance that goes along with it.
+This is quite literally only the surface of this vast, seemingly other world of the ocean.
 We’ve got some pretty mind blowing facts for you about the deeper, darker parts of the big blue.
 And though we’re no oceanographers, we’re here to give you info about the great blue that I’d wager you’ve never heard before.